Ballyconnell

-Ballyconnell is a town in County Cavan, Ireland.
-It is situated on the N87 national secondary road at the junction of four townlands: Annagh, Cullyleenan, Doon (Tomregan) and Derryginny in the civil parish of Tomregan, in the barony of Tullyhaw.
+Ballyconnell is a market town in County Cavan, Ireland.
+It is on the N87 road at the junction of four townlands: Annagh, Cullyleenan, Doon (Tomregan) and Derryginny, and is in the civil parish of Tomregan, in the historical barony of Tullyhaw.

-Ballyconnell won the Irish Tidy Towns Competition in 1971 and was also the winner in 1975.
+Ballyconnell won the Irish Tidy Towns Competition in 1971 and 1975.
 According to the 2022 census, the population of the town was 1,422.

 Name

 The earliest surviving mention of the name Ballyconnell is an entry in the Annals of the Four Masters for the year 1323 A.D., which states "Rory Mac Mahon, son of the Lord of Oriel, Melaghlin O'Seagannain, and Mac Muldoon, were slain by Cathal O'Rourke at Bel-atha-Chonaill".
-Before being named Ballyconnell it was named Maigen which means 'The Little Plain' with the local ford called Áth na Mianna which means 'Ford of the Miners'.
+Before being named Ballyconnell, it was named Maigen which means 'the little plain' with the local ford called Áth na Mianna which means 'ford of the miners'.
 It was also named Gwyllymsbrook between 1660 and 1702 by its then owner, Thomas Gwyllym.